What Happens With Your Limited Company When You Get Divorced?

 3. Spousal maintenance

-Spousal maintenance is where you agree to pay your partner an ongoing maintenance amount from the income generated by the company.
-It’s almost like keeping them as a salaried employee, except instead of working for your limited company, they agree to leave it alone.
+Spousal maintenance is when you agree to pay your partner an ongoing maintenance amount from the company’s income.
+It’s almost like keeping them as salaried employees, except instead of working for your limited company, they agree to leave it alone.

 4. Sell the business